A denture is a prosthesis that replaces missing teeth.

-Partial dentures allow replacement of only a few teeth missing teeth.
-They need to be held in place by clasps attaching to adjacent natural teeth.
+Partial Dentures allow replacement of only a few teeth missing teeth.
+They are removable and need to be held in place by clasps attaching to adjacent natural teeth.

 Full Dentures may be made when all teeth are missing in either the upper or lower jaw, or both.
 They may be designed, with patient input, to look very natural and inconspicuous, or to be vastly different from original teeth.
 Full dentures are removable when retained via a suction effect with saliva and the jawbone (ridge).
-If supported by dental implants, full dentures may be made to be either removable or permanently fixed in place.
+If supported by dental implants, they can be made to be either removable or permanently fixed in place.

 Immediate Dentures (either partial or full) are inserted at the same time teeth are extracted.
-They allow a patient to avoid a period without teeth.
-However, immediate dentures require considerably more after care - review of healing tissues, denture adjustments and alterations (relining and refitting) as gums and jawbones remodel and shrink with healing.
-Over-dentures (also, either partial or full) are dentures that fit over remaining teeth, tooth roots (that have had root canal treatment) or dental implants.
+They allow a patient to avoid a period without teeth, but require considerably more after care.

 At Melbourne Dentistry, whether your needs relate to a denture being your permanent restorative solution, or simply a temporary space maintaining prosthesis, (prior to the completion of an implant driven crown or bridge treatment plan), we work with the very best dental prosthetic laboratories to promptly provide you with the most natural looking, and comfortable treatment outcomes.